Anchorage Salmon Derby

 Reel in the best catch of the day for the chance to win big during Anchorage’s only king salmon fishing derby.

-Grab a rod, pull on hip waders and head to Ship Creek for the annual Downtown Soup Kitchen’s Slam’n Salm’n Derby.
-The competition to land the biggest king salmon in the heart of the city is set for June 9-16, 2018.
+Grab a rod, pull on hip waders and head to Ship Creek for the annual Downtown Soup Kitchen’s Slam’n Salm’n Festival.
+The derby competition to land the biggest king salmon in the heart of the city is set for June 9-16, 2018.
 Pick up a free derby ticket before wetting a line for the chance to win thousands of dollars in cash and prizes.

 As one of the only urban fishing derbies in America, the derby provides a unique opportunity for visitors and locals to get in some “reel” action in the center of the state’s largest city.
 For those traveling without gear, several local businesses rent fishing poles and boots and sell licenses.
 Watching the combat fishing is almost as fun as taking part.
 Find a spot on the bridge spanning the creek or stop in at the Bridge Seafood restaurant and watch people catch their dinner while you eat yours.